-(2) specific references to the pertinent plan provisions on which the denial is based;

-(3) a statement that you are entitled to receive, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to the claim for benefits (whether a document, record or other information is relevant to a claim for benefits shall be determined by reference to Section 503-1(m)(8) of ERISA);

-(4) a statement describing any voluntary appeal procedures offered by the plan and your right to obtain information about such procedures described in Section 503-1(c)(3)(iv) of ERISA, and a statement of your right to bring a civil action under Section 502(a) of ERISA following any final adverse benefit determination;

-(5) a statement that a copy of any internal rule, guideline, protocol or other similar criteria relied upon in making the adverse benefit determination is available free of charge upon request;

-(6) a statement that if a denial of the claim is based on medical necessity or experimental treatment, or a similar exclusion or limit, the Claim Fiduciary will, upon request, provide you, free of charge, an explanation of the scientific or clinical judgment, applying the terms of the plan to your medical circumstances; and

-(7) the following statement: "You and your plan may have other voluntary alternative dispute resolution options, such as mediation.
+- (2) specific references to the pertinent plan provisions on which the denial is based; - (3) a statement that you are entitled to receive, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to the claim for benefits (whether a document, record or other information is relevant to a claim for benefits shall be determined in accordance with the ERISA claims procedures; - (4) a statement, if applicable, describing any voluntary appeal procedures offered by the plan and your right to obtain information about such procedures, and a statement of your right to bring a civil action under Section 502(a) of ERISA following any final adverse benefit determination; - (5) a statement that a copy of any internal rule, guideline, protocol or other similar criteria relied upon in making the adverse benefit determination is available free of charge upon request; - (6) a statement that if a denial of the claim is based on medical necessity or experimental treatment, or a similar exclusion or limit, the Claim Fiduciary will, upon request, provide you, free of charge, an explanation of the scientific or clinical judgment, applying the terms of the plan to your medical circumstances; and - (7) the following statement, if and to the extent applicable and required by law: "You and your plan may have other voluntary alternative dispute resolution options, such as mediation.
 One way to find out what may be available is to contact your local U.S. Department of Labor Office and your State insurance regulatory agency."
 Also, upon request, the Claim Fiduciary will provide you with a statement identifying those medical or vocational experts whose advice was obtained in connection with the appeal.